 How to apply

-Applicants who meet the condition outlined below and are accepted into the University are admitted automatically into the University's Honors College:
+Applicants who meet the conditions outlined below and are accepted into the University receive Honors Admission status and are eligible to enroll in classes through the University's Honors College:

-Students admitted into the Honors College may choose to register for special Honors courses or Honors sections of general studies classes.
+Students who receive Honors Admission status may choose to register for special Honors courses or Honors sections of general studies classes.
 They may also choose to participate in the Honors Student Association and related extracurricular activities.
-However, participation in the Honors College is not required of applicants admitted in this category.

-For more information about the Honors College at MTSU, please write to the Dean of the Honors College, Box 267, Middle Tennessee State University, Murfreesboro, TN 37132, or call (615) 898-2152.
+For more information about the Honors College at MTSU and about Honors College scholarship opportunities, please contact the Dean of the Honors College, Box 267, Middle Tennessee State University, Murfreesboro, TN 37132, or call (615) 898-2152.